Prey (2017 video game): Synopsis

-Morgan travels through the station and encounters other survivors, with a choice of whether to help them or not.
-Alex tasks Morgan with scanning the Typhon "Coral" growing around the station and discovers that the Typhon are building some sort of neural network.
-Their attempts to study the neural network are interrupted when the TranStar Board of Directors learns of the containment breach and sends a cleanup crew to eliminate both the Typhon and any surviving station crew.
-After the cleanup crew is dealt with, Alex further analyzes the data and concludes that the Typhon are sending a signal into deep space to summon something.
-A gargantuan Typhon called the Apex appears and begins to devour Talos I. Morgan is given the choice of to activate the station's self-destruct sequence or build the Nullwave device to defeat the Typhon.
+Morgan travels through the station and encounters other survivors, with players given a choice to help them or not.
+Alex tasks Morgan with scanning the Typhon "Coral" growing around the station and discovers that the Typhon are building a sort of neural network.
+Their attempts to study the neural network are interrupted when the TranStar Board of Directors learns of the containment breach and sends a cleanup crew to eliminate both the Typhon and any surviving station crew; after the cleanup crew is dealt with, Alex further analyzes the data and concludes that the Typhon are sending a signal into deep space to summon something.
+A gargantuan Typhon called the Apex appears and begins to devour Talos I. Morgan is given the choice to activate the station's self-destruct sequence or build the Nullwave device to defeat the Typhon.

-If Morgan chooses to activate the Nullwave device, all of the Typhon on Talos I are destroyed and the station is left intact.
-If Morgan chooses to activate the self-destruct, the entire station explodes, destroying all of the Typhon with it.
+If Morgan chooses to activate the Nullwave device, all the Typhon on Talos I are destroyed and the station is left intact.
+If Morgan chooses to activate the self-destruct, the entire station explodes, destroying all the Typhon with it.
 Morgan either finds a way to escape the station or is stranded and dies in the explosion, based on earlier choices in the game.

-In a post-credits scene, Morgan wakes up in a lab and learns that it is not the real Morgan, but instead, a captured Typhon implanted with Morgan's memories in an effort to teach it human emotions and empathy.
-The Typhon have invaded Earth; Alex and his Operator assistants judge "Morgan" based on the choices it made throughout the game.
-If "Morgan" failed to show human empathy, Alex destroys it and starts the experiment over.
-If "Morgan" did show human empathy, Alex lets it go, whereupon it can choose to accept his offer to bring peace between the Typhon and humanity, or kill him.
+In a post-credits scene, Morgan wakes up in a lab and learns that it is not the real Morgan but instead a captured Typhon implanted with Morgan's memories in an effort to teach it human emotions and empathy.
+The Typhon have invaded Earth; Alex and his Operator assistants judge "Morgan" based on the choices it makes throughout the game.
+If "Morgan" fails to show human empathy, Alex destroys it and restarts the experiment.
+If "Morgan" did show human empathy, Alex lets it go, whereupon it can choose to accept his offer to bring peace between the Typhon and humanity or kill him.

 Mooncrash

-In 2036, Peter is stationed in a remote satellite orbiting the Moon and is forced under contract by the Kasma Corporation, a rival to TranStar, to undergo numerous simulations reliving a Typhon outbreak on Transtar's Pytheas Moon Base via an Operator taken from Pytheas (later revealed to be a copy of Morgan's cousin and simulation character Riley Yu).
-As he completes his assigned tasks, his handler Basilisk warns him that Kasma will betray him once his mission is complete and helps him make preparations to escape.
-When Peter fulfills his contract, Kasma congratulates him but claims that due to tight budgets, they cannot retrieve him from the satellite and shut off its life support.
+In 2036, Peter is stationed in a remote satellite orbiting the Moon and is forced under contract by the Kasma Corporation, a rival to TranStar, to undergo numerous simulations reliving a Typhon outbreak on TranStar's Pytheas Moon Base.
+As he completes his assigned tasks, his handler, Basilisk, warns him that Kasma will betray him once his mission is complete and helps him prepare to escape.
+When Peter fulfills his contract, Kasma congratulates him but claims that due to tight budgets, they cannot retrieve him from the satellite and shut off his life support.
 With help from Basilisk, Peter overrides the satellite's controls and crashes it near the real Pytheas facility, where he commandeers a shuttle and returns to Earth.
 In a post-credits scene, it is revealed that a Mimic has stowed away on Peter's shuttle.